 What Is Wavelength In Longitudinal Wave

-Nov 06, 2025 · 10 min read
+10 min read

 Imagine standing by a tranquil lake, and a gentle breeze starts to ruffle its surface.
 You notice patterns forming – crests rising and troughs dipping in a rhythmic dance.
 These are waves, each crest and trough marking a point in a continuous journey.
 Now, picture a Slinky stretched out on the floor.
-If you push and pull one end, you'll create compressions and rarefactions that travel down the Slinky's length.
-Both scenarios depict waves, but of different kinds.
+Worth adding: if you push and pull one end, you'll create compressions and rarefactions that travel down the Slinky's length.
+So both scenarios depict waves, but of different kinds.
 The ripples on the lake are transverse waves, while the Slinky demonstrates a longitudinal wave.
 Today, we’re diving deep into understanding wavelength in longitudinal waves, exploring what it is, how it's measured, and why it's a fundamental property of wave behavior.

 Main Subheading